apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Supported-OpenAPI-features.md

 For the checked serialization formats below, the generator emits types conforming to `Codable`, structured based on the provided JSON Schema.

-For any other formats, the payload is provided as raw bytes, leaving it up to the adopter to decode as needed.
+For any other formats, the payload is provided as raw bytes (using the `HTTPBody` streaming body type), leaving it up to the adopter to decode as needed.

 - [x] JSON
     - when content type is `application/json` or ends with `+json`